-    Our standard insulation package achieves an impressive u-value of 0.14, while our upgraded package offers a Passive Standard u-value of 0.11!
+Our standard insulation package achieves an impressive u-value of 0.14 W/m2k, while our upgraded package offers a Passive Standard u-value of 0.11 W/m2k!

-Our external walls are made up of load bearing 150mm x 44mm quality VAC pressure treated timber studs with DPC (Damp Proof Course) fitted to all ground floor walls.
-In comparison, most other timber frame manufacturers use 140 x 38mm.
+Our external walls are made up of load bearing 140mm x 38mm quality VAC pressure treated timber studs with DPC (Damp Proof Course) fitted to all ground floor walls.
 We also have the option of a 225 x 44mm stud where an extremely low u-value is required.

-To suit either wall structure, we supply and fit a 150 x 44mm (or 225 x 44m) VAC pressure treated soleplate.
+To suit either wall structure, we supply and fit a 140 x 38mm (or 225 x 44m) VAC pressure treated soleplate.

-All studs are fitted with noggins at 400mm centres to ensure maximum strength and load bearance.
-This is also the most appropriate spacing for the attachment of plasterboard.
+All studs are fitted with noggins to ensure maximum strength and load bearance, using appropriate spacing for the attachment of plasterboard.

 9mm OSB3 Smart Ply is then fitted to the exterior of the studs (11mm option also available), followed by a quality breathable membrane.